SprocketLab/SprocketLab.github.io/_posts/2023-06-15-Lifting-WS.md

 # Aggregation Fundamentals
 Let's take the example in the figure above.
 We are performing a basic email classification task, where we want to categorize each message as *spam* or *not spam*.
 We repeatedly query the model by varying the prompt, obtaining a number of observations for each email.

 We'll refer to each prompting approach as an **object source (OS)**.
 These sources are just estimates of the ground truth answer for whatever task we're interested in.
 What can we do with these?
 First, let's collect the outputs.
-These are arranged in a matrix as shown in figure \ref{fig:lf-outputs} below.
+These are arranged in a matrix as shown in figure below.
 The instances (examples) are the emails.
 Of course, the column for the ground truth label $Y$ is just a placeholder since we don't get to see it.

 ![ Example of data points and LF outputs. \label{fig:lf-outputs}](/images/blogposts/lifting-ws/ws-example-table.png "Data points and LF outputs.")